Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 We will walk you through how to set up and run a simulation using the program btree_chromo, on the Delta HPC cluster.
 We will simulate the DNA dynamics of the Minimal Cell, including DNA replication, disentanglement of daughter chromosomes, and partitioning of daughter chromosomes into their respective daughter volumes.
 The coarse-grained model of the DNA, ribosomes and cell membrane will be discussed, as well as the use of LAMMPS to perform energy minimizations and Brownian dynamics.
 We will also go into greater detail about how we model biological mechanisms such as SMC looping and topoisomerase.
 You will get a chance to visualize and analyze a simulation trajectory in VMD.

-*This tutorial was prepared for the 2nd edition of the STC QCB Summer School, held during July of 2025.*
+*This tutorial was prepared for the second edition of the STC QCB Summer School, held during July of 2025.*

 ## Outline of tutorial: